Press from Catholic Faith Network Live with Rob Judge

 A Call To Live Charity Now

-Guided by Saint Vincent de Paul’s call to “do the good, the work that Mother Seton began more than two centuries ago has grown into a large family of congregations whose service helped shape education, care and compassion in the United States.
+Guided by Saint Vincent de Paul’s call to “do the good,” the work that Mother Seton began more than two centuries ago has grown into a large family of congregations whose service helped shape education, care and compassion in the United States and beyond.
 Here’s the story you’ll experience:

 In the early decades of the United States, rapid population growth, immigration, disease, and westward movement placed enormous strain on communities with few public systems of care.
 The Sisters of Charity responded by educating children, caring for the sick, and establishing orphanages and hospitals in cities and frontier settlements alike.
 Their work helped form a network of social services rooted in service to the most vulnerable.